 Table \ref{tab:result} shows the area under the curve (AUC) scores.
-We trained one model for sections 00--02 of each machine type for both baseline systems and calculated the AUC for each section \footnote{Sections 03--05 are a subset of the evaluation dataset in DCASE 2021 Challenge Task 2, so the results only for sections 00--02 are shown until the end of the challenge.}.
-As shown in Table \ref{tab:result}, there are significant gaps in the AUC score between source and target domains in many sections.
-These results indicate that the dataset contains the domain shifts.
-In some sections, the AUC of the target domain is higher than the AUC of the source domain, but this could be because the target domain in that section happens to be similar to the source domain in other sections.
+We trained one model for sections 00--02 of each machine type for both baseline systems and calculated the AUC for each section \footnote{Sections 03--05 are a subset of the evaluation dataset in DCASE 2021 Challenge Task 2, so only the results for sections 00--02 are shown until the end of the challenge.}.
+As shown in Table \ref{tab:result}, there were significant gaps in the AUC score between the source and target domains in many sections, which indicates that the dataset contains the domain shifts.
+In some sections, the AUC of the target domain was higher than the AUC of the source domain, but this could be because the target domain in that section happened to be similar to the source domain in other sections.

-Figure \ref{fig:tsne} shows two-dimensional scatter plots of test data in section 00-02 using t-Distributed Stochastic Neighbor Embedding (t-SNE) to check the change in the distribution of the acoustic features due to domain shifts.
+Figure \ref{fig:tsne} shows two-dimensional scatter plots of test data in sections 00--02 using t-distributed stochastic neighbor embedding (t-SNE) to check the change in the distribution of the acoustic features due to domain shifts.
 The input vectors for t-SNE are the same as the MobileNetV2-based baseline.
-As shown in Fig. \ref{fig:tsne}, normal and abnormal samples belong to the same cluster in many machine types and sections, while source and target domains belong to different clusters.
-These results indicate that the dataset contains domain shifts, which can be helpful to check the robustness against domain shifts.
+As we can see, normal and abnormal samples belong to the same cluster in many machine types and sections, while source and target domains belong to different clusters.
+These results indicate that the dataset contains domain shifts, which can be helpful for checking the robustness against domain shifts.